3bl3gamer/storjnet-info/README.md

 # StorjInfo

+**UPD:** After [Kademlia removal](https://storj.io/blog/2019/08/so-youre-a-storage-node-operator.-which-satellites-do-you-trust/) there is no reliable way not collect new nodes.
+So this version of StorjInfo was frozen and moved to [old.storjnet.info](http://old.storjnet.info/)

 Starts single node and saves node IDs from incoming connections.
 Preriodically updates nodes info by calling `LookupNode` and `NodeInfo`.

-May go down after upcoming [Kademlia removal](https://storj.io/blog/2019/08/so-youre-a-storage-node-operator.-which-satellites-do-you-trust/).
-Or may not, details yet unclear.

 ## DB setup
 ```bash